Whether you're a blogger or a business owner, find the best free website builder by reading our quick comparison of our top 6

 |Site123||Best for ease of use|

 The fact is that Wix is a really great website builder.
-There’s huge scope for creativity if you want it, or you can sit back and let Wix ADI (Artificial Design Intelligence) do the hard work for you.
+You can choose from over 500 sleek templates, so there’s huge scope for creativity if you want it.
+Or, you can sit back and let Wix ADI (Artificial Design Intelligence) do the hard work for you.

 Their free plan is unlimited, and includes many of the same features as the premium plans (which start at just £3/month).
 Storage is capped quite low though (500MB), so you might find you run out of room for images and videos.
 You’ll also get Wix ads on your site, and a fairly long automatically-generated domain name.